-You need to master the required number of advanced anesthesia skills in each area on the skills list and they must be reflected in the cases in your case log.
+You need to master the required number of advanced anesthesia skills in each area on the skills list and they must be properly described in the cases in your case log.

 You need a case log of at least 50 (not more than 60) cases you anesthetized between Jan and Dec of the year you apply.
 These should be of a variety of ASA ratings (I to V).
 They should clearly demonstrate your expertise as an anesthetist.

-You need to write 4 indepth case reports from that case log that demonstrate your anesthesia skills to their best.
+You need to write 4 in depth case reports from that case log that demonstrate your advanced anesthesia knowledge and skills.

 You need to submit a minimum of 40 hours of continuing education credits accumulated in the 5 years prior to your application submission.
 The CE must be presented by a veterinary diplomat or resident of any American or European College or a VTS and it must relate in some way to anesthesia.